We will be in contact shortly.

 On Linux systems, the SO_REUSEPORT option was introduced in kernel version 3.9, so the commands in the examples below will fail if run on an older version of Linux.

-Marcus Clarke is a kdb+ consultant for Kx and has worked at a number of leading financial institutions in both the UK and Asia.
+Marcus Clarke is a kdb+ consultant for KX and has worked at a number of leading financial institutions in both the UK and Asia.
 Currently based in New York, he is designing, developing and maintaining a kdb+ system for multiple asset classes at a top tier investment bank.